Athanasiosvaris/library-managment-system-java/README.md

 # Goal
 The goals of this project was :\
--To design,implement,test and deliver a fully working desktop application based on specific given requirements.\
+-To design, implement, test, and deliver a fully functional desktop application based on the provided requirements.\
--Receive a good grade haha
+-Receive a high grade and have fun along the way. :smiley:

 # Technical requirements
 ## Actors:
-Firsly I created the nessecary actors of the application.
-They were:\
+The first step in the system design was to identify the necessary actors for the application.
+These actors represent the primary users who interact with the system:
--Administrator\
+- Administrator
--User
+- User
 ## Use cases:
 After determining the actors, the second step in use case analysis is to determine the tasks that each actor will need to do with the system.
 Each task is called a use case because it represents one particular way the system will be used.